vivaanbhandari/Python_Classwork_ATLAS_Three/README.md

+Name: Vivaan Bhandari
+Division: B
+Roll No: 44
+Subject: Essentials of Computing & Coding
+Date: 6th October 2021
-# Python_Classwork_ATLAS_Three
+# Python_Classwork_ATLAS_One
-This repo contains the Jupyter Notebook and CSV file for lecture 7.
+This repo contains the Jupyter Notebooks I completed in class seven.